 The College made savings in Agency cost, Curriculum support cost and Utility cost due to the College being in partial lock down as a result of COVID-19 pandemic.
 Also, due to closure of the College as a result of COVID 19, the College's commercial, catering and other income ceased with loss of some income.
+The College operated more efficiently, improved its contribution rate for efficient curriculum delivery with overall increased contributions, staff utilisation and reviewed all non-pay contracts for efficiencies and value for money.

-The College has received £69k from HMRC for the Coronavirus Job Retention Scheme (staff furlough).
-The College had 10 members of staff (equating to 6 FTE) from the commercial catering department on furlough as at 31 July 2020.
+The College has received £61k from HMRC for the Coronavirus Job Retention Scheme (staff furlough).
+The College had 11 members of staff (equating to 6.51 FTE) from the commercial catering department on furlough during the year ending 31 July 2021.